 New Canadians Lumber: This joint has been owned and operated by the same family for over 40 years, and carries many of the popular brands for bathroom renovations.
 This is a great start point in the search for bath supplies.
 They have even created their own line of vanities for an affordable price.

-Taps and Stone: Known for their custom cabinetry and millwork, Taps and Stone caters to the budget-conscious home renovator, so if you're working within means, this place can't be beat!
+Taps and Stone: Known for their custom cabinetry and millwork, Taps and Stone caters to the budget-conscious home renovator, so if you're working within means, this place can't be beaten!

-Vinpow: Vinpow cares deeply about their customers, and offers bathroom vanities of quality at affordable prices.
+Vinpow: Vinpow cares deeply about its customers, and offers bathroom vanities of quality at affordable prices.